zhaojuanhao/inf510_project/README.md

 # inf510_project
-INF510 Course Project: Difference of tastes of people in movies
+INF510 Course Project: Difference of people's tastes in movies

 Made by Jiayu Lin and Juanhao Zhao